victorpena1/UFC_Analysis/README.md

 <img src="data/windensity.png"
     style="float: left; margin-right: 10px;" />

+- The t-test provided a p-value of `0.04879` allowing us to reget the null hypothesis.

+### Next Steps

+- Integrate wikipedia data with martial art background.
+- Create a relational Database.
+- Test the following list of hypothesis.

 #### <span style="color:Blue">Null hypothesis 2: Fighters with Switch stance DO NOT win more fights. </span>
 #### <span style="color:Blue">Alt hypothesis 2: Fighters with Switch stance win more fights.</span>